MarkLagodych/walc/docs/walc-format.md

 λx y    # This is a λ-function
 (f x)   # This is a function application

-\x y    # Backslashes are allowed for ASCII compatibility λx. y   # Dots are allowed for compatibility with existing
+^x y    # Carets are allowed for ASCII compatibility λx. y   # Dots are allowed for compatibility with existing
         # mathematical notations but are completely ignored
 ```